Mitigating Omitted Variable Bias in Empirical Software Engineering: Confounding in Teamwork Effort

 The generative model in \eqref{eq:gen-model} has 11 parameters, one for each edge in \autoref{fig:UDAG-adjusted}'s DAG.
 Each parameter $x_y$ denotes the effect of $X$ on $Y$, corresponding to edge $X \to Y$.
 The exceptions are edges $Z \to E$ and $Z \to T$, whose effects we denote as $\gamma_e$ and $\gamma_t$ to single them out (as they are the part of the model that is completely unmeasured).
 In a concrete case study, the simulation would use parameters that reflect the system that is actually being observed, where the data comes from.
 In our case, we do not have a specific data collection process in mind.
 Alternatively, one could simply try out all parameter combinations that are remotely plausible.
 In our case, such an exhaustive analysis would be practically infeasible; for example, if each parameter can take 6 possible values, we would end up with $6^{11}$ parameter combinations---that is over 362 millions!

 Instead, we go back to \citet{feldtSFT23sysrev} and use the statistics from some of the reviewed primary studies to get a ballpark estimate of the relevant effects.
-This trades off some generality for a manageable simulation time. \autoref{tab:sim-params} shows the range of parameter values that we used for our simulations. \begin{description} \item[Confounder:] First of all, we want to simulate all plausible confounding scenarios of $Z$; therefore, we consider all combinations of small (0.1), medium (0.3), and large (0.5) standardized effect sizes\footnote{The values 0.1, 0.3, and 0.5 are often considered as the boundaries between negligible, small, medium, and large effect sizes~\cite[p.~224--225]{Cohen-book}~\cite{effect-size-article}. }---both positive and negative---for each parameter $\gamma_e$ and $\gamma_t$.
+This trades off some generality for a manageable simulation time. \autoref{tab:sim-params} shows the range of parameter values that we used for our simulations. \begin{description} \item[Confounder:] First of all, we want to simulate all plausible confounding scenarios of $Z$; therefore, we consider all combinations of small (0.1), medium (0.3), and large (0.5) standardized effect sizes\footnote{The values 0.1, 0.3, and 0.5 are often considered as the boundaries between negligible, small, medium, and large effect sizes for effects measured as standardized mean differences~\cite[p.~224--225]{Cohen-book}~\cite{effect-size-article}.
+This is just a plausible choice of values for our illustrative example; in concrete case studies, one could pick parameter values more precisely, based on what is considered a small, medium, or large effect in the domain of interest. }---both positive and negative---for each parameter $\gamma_e$ and $\gamma_t$.

 \item[Main effect:] We also consider all possible effect sizes for parameter $t_e$, which represents the treatment effect that we are trying to estimate; however, we only consider \emph{positive} effect sizes since, according to the studies reviewed in \citet{feldtSFT23sysrev}, it is implausible that large teams produce an overall lesser effort than small teams.